 20.11 PCA Follow-Up Audit Reporting

-The auditor should report the findings of the PCA follow-up audit in the same way as the follow-up audit report.
-The report should then be emailed to WRAP within 10 days but no later than 15 business days.
+The auditor must report the findings of the PCA follow-up audit in the same way as the follow-up audit report.
+The report must be emailed to WRAP within 10 days but no later than 15 business days.